mcharno/belling-the-cat/1-set-up-rpi.md

 ---

 + Now with your RPi connected to a network, you can start managing it via SSH from another computer.
-  + Identify the IP address, either via {{ifconfig}} on your RPi or by checking in the router interface
+  + Identify the IP address, either via `ifconfig` on your RPi or by checking in the router interface
-  + From a computer on the same network, {{ssh}} into your RPi
+  + From a computer on the same network, `ssh` into your RPi

 ```
 $ ssh pi@192.168.1.116
 ```

 + Enter your password, which you should have written down.
-If you haven't changed it the default password is {{raspberry}}
+If you haven't changed it the default password is `raspberry`

 ```
 $ ssh pi@192.168.1.116